-As Canada turns 150, the final talk brings the series back home, with Indigenous education advocate Roberta Jamieson.
+As Canada turned 150, the final talk brought the series back home, with Indigenous education advocate Roberta Jamieson.
 Roberta was the first woman chief of Six Nations of the Grand River, the first Indigenous woman to earn a law degree in Canada, and she holds an astounding twenty-five honorary degrees.
 She believes Canada is at a make-or-break moment where it has a chance to recast its historically troubled relationship with First Nations for the next 150 years.
 She sees the hope for that renewal in the very moment of contact between settler Europeans and her ancestors: "Our people consciously decided to share.
 And we had a choice.
 We were the majority then.
 And we made a conscious decision to share.
 And to help people survive.
 So I think we still have that choice as Canadians.
-And I'm very optimistic and very hopeful -- and I'm going to work very hard to see that we live up to that promise".
+And I'm very optimistic and very hopeful — and I'm going to work very hard to see that we live up to that promise."

 "Canada was to become exclusively for the settlers.
 The settlers own 'home and native land' as Sir John A. Macdonald put it nearly 150 years ago.
 'Providence has been pleased to provide us with one nation unbroken from sea to sea.
 To be one people with one common heritage and a common religion.'
 In other words, the new Canada would be an Indigenous-free Canada."

 "We were legally made wards of the state, [and] regarded as incompetent to make our own decisions.
 The Indian Act gave legal authority to the government to take over management of our affairs and deny us our rights later our ceremonies would be banned by law.
 The then Prime Minister called them debauchery of the worst kind.
 We were imprisoned for dancing our traditional dances more than three Indians gathered together were subject to arrest."